j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 If you get a string and a parser, based on grammar and run parser on the string (parse the string) you'll get answers on two questions:
 - does this string belongs to the language, described by grammar;
 - what is the structure of the string with regard to the grammar.

+## Different types of grammar

+To build the grammar there're a lot of different notations (languages to describe the grammar): BNF, EBNF and etc.

+There're different types of grammar (category of grammar).
+Each type(category) has it's own capabilities.

+Regular grammar can describe only simple strings, set of strings.
+This is the same, that RegExp can do.
+By the way we can say, that RegExp is one of the possible notations of the grammar for the set of strings.

+Context-free grammar is more advanced grammar.
+This is the grammar, that we use to describe the programming languages.
+To describe the RegExp language we also use the context-free grammar.